-This policy is important for all Kansas businesses.
-It covers common risks, including customer property damage and injuries.
-Most commercial leases require this coverage.
+General liability covers common risks, including customer property damage and injuries.
+Most commercial leases require this business liability insurance.

-This policy bundles property insurance and general liability insurance in one plan.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a Kansas business.

 Workers’ compensation insurance is required for Kansas businesses that have employees.
-It can cover medical costs for work injuries and illnesses.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in Kansas.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.